Field Forms

 Five proven forms, plus everything that emerges beyond them

-The Field expresses itself in countless ways.
+The Field expresses itself in many ways.

-Over time, five gestures proved stable enough — and consistent enough — to be named and shared.
-They are not the full language of the Field.
+Over time, a small number of gestures proved stable enough to be named and shared.

-Involuntary gestures, momentary postures, unfamiliar shapes — these are not mistakes or gaps.
 They are signs the system is responding in real time.

 Nothing needs to be reproduced.
 Nothing needs to be held longer than it holds itself.